• ABOUT CARL BIRKELBACH

 For most of recorded history all power was held by Pharoughs, Kings and Emperors and there was no such things as Individual HR, except to serve the autocrat.
 In my opinion, I see 3 main events that changed history for HR

 The 1st Event was in 1600, and after Giordano Bruno was burnt at the stake by the Vatican, for saying, among other things, the earth revolved around the sun.
-A miraculous thing happened, Civilization reached a tipping-point and said Enough!
-And a schism erupted, which separated Faith from Science and Logic, which functions to this day.
-The Age of Reason and Enlightenment of Galileo, Kepler, and Newton, followed with Freedom of Thought and Freedom of Expression becoming a basic HR, by such philosophers as John Locke.
+Then a miraculous thing happened, Civilization reached a tipping-point and said Enough!
+And a schism erupted, where Faith and Theocracy separated from Science and Logic, which functions to this day.
+Followed was the Age of Reason and Enlightenment of Galileo, Kepler, and Newton, while Freedom of Thought and Freedom of Expression became a basic HR, influenced by such philosophers such as John Locke.

-All men are created equal: This was written by a slave owner, and a constitution that only gave white land owning men the vote.
-But Jefferson gave us the words as a goal.
+All men are created equal: This was written by Jefferson a slave owner, and was followed by a US Constitution that only gave white land owning men the vote.
+But Jefferson gave us the words as an aspirational goal and a process to obtain these goals in a flexible US Constitution, as a work in process which eventually ended slavery, and adopted HR for women, labor and civil rights.

-Unalienable: These are rights that cannot be taken away, even by law or the government.
+Unalienable Rirhts: These are rights that cannot be taken away, even by law or the government.
+Governments do not grant these rights, their role is to recognize them and to protect them

-That among these rights are life, liberty and the pursuit of happiness: These are broad categories that wide interpretation.
-Happyness?
+That among these rights are life, liberty and the pursuit of happiness: These are broad categories of human rights with wide interpretation.
+Pursuit of Happyness?
+Now there is an aspirational promise, which appears in no other international document.

-George Washington called this nation, ‘The Great Experiment,’ Where ‘the consent of the governed can live in a melting pot of different races, nationalities, religions cultures and wealth can come together in harmony for the ‘common good’ of all.
+So let’s appreciate and not forget this first paragraph of the Declaration of Independence written 250 years ago, which began this great nation on its path to become a beacon of light and hope for the rest of the world.
+George Washington called this nation, ‘The Great Experiment,’ Where ‘the consent of the governed can live together in a melting pot of different races, nationalities, religions cultures and wealth and live in harmony for the ‘common good’ of all.
 E Pluribus Unam, Out of many One’ has been our nation’s motto since 1788.
 We are still seeing if this is possible.

-The 3ed big HR historic event, with has International universal implications, was issued on December 10, 1948 called the Universal Declaration of Human Rights, adopted by the United Nations, (led by Elinor Roosevelt).
+The 3ed big HR historic event, with International and Universal implications, was issued on December 10, 1948 called the Universal Declaration of Human Rights, adopted by the United Nations, (led by Elinor Roosevelt).
 It sets out the basic ‘self-evident’ ‘unalienable rights’ that belongs to every human being, including equality, freedom, justice, and dignity.
-Building on this, the UN adopted the International Covenant on Civil and Political Rights Treaty.
-This document makes these freedoms legally enforceable (for those countries that ratify it), protecting rights such as life, liberty, free expression, religious freedom, fair trials, and political participation.
-Alongside it is, the International Covenant on Economic, Social and Cultural Rights Treaty focusing on Economic and Social Rights,
+Building on this, the UN adopted in 1954 the International Covenant on Civil and Political Rights Treaty.
+This treaty protects HR such as life, liberty, free expression, religious freedom, fair trials, and political participation.
+Alongside with this treaty is the 1976 International Covenant on Economic, Social and Cultural Rights Treaty, focusing on Economic and Social Rights.
+In 2005 The UN adopted the doctrine of Responsibility to Protect ( called R2P) and formed the International Criminal Court the ICC, which meets in the Hague, and protects populations from genocide, war crimes, Ethnic cleansing and crimes against Humanity.
+However, under the UN Charter Article 2: countries are protected from interference in their internal affairs and The ICC court decisions are unenforceable without UN Security Council approval, which because of the veto power of major nation, is unlikely,

-The main difference between UN HR and US HR is essentially that The US Constitution protects individual civil and political rights through placing enforceable limits on the US government, while the UN envisions a broader universal social concept of HRs that all nations should strive to achieve, such as basic pay, health care, child care, senior care, adequate housing, guaranteed retirement benefits, and a minimum standard of living.In the US these are not self-evident human rights, but privileges.
+The main difference between UN HR and US HR is essentially that The US Constitution protects individual HR through placing enforceable limits on the US government, while the UN envisions a broader universal social concept of HRs that all nations should strive to achieve, such as basic pay, health care, child care, senior care, adequate housing, guaranteed retirement benefits, and a minimum standard of living.In the US, these are so far not self-evident human rights, but privileges.

 A Quick Worldwide Current View of Human Rights

-China: Its government has created a fast growing economy that combines the market place and socialism with an autocratic government.
-Individual have basically given up their individual HR rights for the sake of efficiency for the common good.
+China’s government has created a fast growing economy that combines the market place and socialism with an autocratic government.
+For now, individual have basically given up their individual HR rights for the sake of efficiency for the common good.
 One rule in China is: Don’t complain!
-28,000 miles High speed trains.
-Produces an electric car like a Tesla at one third the price.
+It has given them 28,000 miles High speed trains, an electric car like a Tesla at one third the price and it has become the equal economic rival of the US.As long as the economic magic is working, HR struggles, so far seem highly unlikely, but I’m hopeful.

 Russia: with Putin has become a Fanciest government that rules by violence and fear.
-Russia did not sign UN HR declaration
+Russia did not sign UN HR declaration.
+HR struggles there, are not likely without brutal retribution

 Most of the Islamic World functions as a Theocracy: Saudia Arabia; did not sign the UN Decoration of HR The 1990 Cairo Declaration on Human Rights, states that in all Islamic Nations, HR are subject to Sharia Law: which 1) Rejects freedom to change religion.
-2) Enforces freedom of speech restrictions, including blasphemy laws 3) Applies-differences to women HR 4) Defends capital punishment
+2) Enforces freedom of speech restrictions, including blasphemy laws 3) Applies-differences to women HR 4) Defends capital punishment.
+They seem unable to reach a ‘Bruno type’ Theocracy tipping point

-So now, lets look at the current HR situation in the USA, There appears to be flaws in the United States Constitution that have been interpreted by the Supreme Court to grant the President, ‘immunity’ and ‘implied powers,’ such as’ ‘executive orders, and extraordinary military powers as ‘Commander-and-Chief.’
-This has given the President the power to issue over 250 executive orders, which have the binding force of law and ‘do not’ need the approval of the United States Congress.
-At any time Congress could use it powers of oversight and issue legislation and laws to limit these Presidential powers, but it has so far declined to act.
+So now, lets look at the current HR situation in the USA, There appears to be flaws in the United States Constitution that has been interpreted by the Supreme Court to grant the President, ‘immunity’ and ‘implied powers,’ such as’ ‘executive orders,’ and extraordinary military powers as ‘Commander-and-Chief.’
+This has given the President the power to issue military strikes and over 250 executive orders which have the binding force of law and ‘do not’ need the approval of the United States Congress.
+At any time Congress could use it powers of oversight and issue legislation and laws to limit these Imperial Presidential powers, but it has so far declined to act.

-Of the 27 grievances that the Deceleration of Independence declared against King George, I believe 10 of these HR violations are now being violated by the Thump administration.
-Of all the HR violations, for the sake of brevity, I will concentrate on just one area: Individual rights that are designed to protect civilians from Federal military power, such as The 1st Amendment: Freedom of Speech and the Right to Assemble in Protest.
-The 2ed: The right to carry arms and form a militia.
+Of the 27 grievances that the Deceleration of Independence declared against King George, I believe 10 of these HR violations are now being violated by the current administration.
+Although I consider this administrations attacks on journalists, legal immigrants, free speech the independence of the Dep of Justice and other issues important, For the sake of brevity, I will concentrate on just one area: the Individual Rights of those designed to protect civilians from Federal Military Power.
+Those protections include The 1st Amendment: Freedom of Speech, and the Right to Assemble and Protest.
+The 2ed Amendment: The right to carry arms and form a militia.
 The Third Amendment prevents soldiers from occupying private homes, while the Fourth, Fifth, and Sixth Amendments guarantee individuals privacy, due process, civilian jury trial and ensuring that civilians cannot be searched, detained, or punished by the military, without lawful courts.

-That night the television coverage switched back and forth between the convention floor, where Humphrey was being nominated, and tv coverage of a police riot that was occurring in front of Conrad Hilton Hotel on Michigan Ave.
-Demonstrators were being clubbed and pulled into patty wagons.
-Across the street from the Hilton, I, in my bloodied head bandana, encountered a line National Guard troops with rifles, fixed bayonet and gas masks.
-Between the blinding flood lights and the remnants of tear gas, the troops only appeared as surreal silhouette, when one of the silhouettes says, Birkelbach.
-It was my friend Elkins, who sits a couple of desks away from me.
-I asked, ”How are you doing?”
+That night, the television coverage switched back and forth between the convention floor, where Humphrey was being nominated, and TV coverage of a police riot that was occurring in front of Conrad Hilton Hotel on Michigan Ave.
+Demonstrators shouting, “The whole world is watching,” were being clubbed and pulled into patty wagons.
+Across the street from the Hilton, in my bloodied head bandana, I encountered a line National Guard troops with rifles, fixed bayonet and in gas masks.
+Between the blinding flood lights and the remnants of tear gas, the troops only appeared as surreal silhouette, when one of the silhouettes shouts, Birkelbach.
+It was my friend Steve Elkins, called up by the National Guard, who sits a couple of desks away from me.
+I asked,”How you doing?”
 He said, ‘We’re scared.”
 I said, “Who am I fighting.
 I think I’m going home.”
 I’ll never forget what he then said, “I wish I could.”

 On a Micro scale, this is just two friends talking.
-But on a Macro world scale, it was the artificial axiom of ‘Us vs Them perpetrated on two friends from above, and in this particular case it was Us vs Us.
+But on a Macro scale, it was the artificial axiom of ‘Us vs Them that put us two friends in this situation and in this particular case, it was Us vs Us.
 At any moment someone could have tried to take a rifle away from one of the National Guard troops and my friend could have been ordered to shoot me.
-I tell this story, because hitting the streets in protest sounds like an easy solution, but as a practical matter is complicated, dangerous and filled with risk.
-However, We will only be the home of the Free, if we remain the home of the Brave.
+I tell this story, because hitting the streets in protest sounds like an easy solution, but as a practical matter it can be complicated, dangerous and is unfortunately a last resort.
+However, We the People, will only be the home of the Free, if we remain the home of the Brave.

 The Futures for Human Rights

 I just hope this happens in my lifetime, but I am confident it will happen.
 The Great Experiment is actually working.
-I know that from my grandmother born in Poland, my father born in Germany, from my wife born in Canada, From my daughter-in-law born in China, by son-in-law born in Ireland, my oldest granddaughter’s husband born in Austria and my second oldest granddaughter’s husband born in India.
+I know that from my grandmother born in Poland, my father born in Germany, from my wife born in Canada, From my daughter-in-law born in China, by my son-in-law born in Ireland, my oldest granddaughter’s husband born in Austria and my second oldest granddaughter’s husband born in India.
 E Plutus Unarm, Out of many One.
-For many children in it has already happened, because for them, more than 50% of kindergarten students are non-white.
-Our connectedness just hasn’t bubbled-up to the voting surface yet.
+For many of our children it is already happening, because for them, more than 50% of our kindergarten students are non-white.
+In urban areas, they play together as one humanity and not divided by race.
+Their commonality and connectedness, just hasn’t bubbled-up to the voting surface yet.
 As MLK said, “The arc of the moral universe is long, but it bends toward justice”.

 We can do better, and we will.
+We cannot be passive complainers and observers.
+Ultimately the defense of HR both at home and abroad depends on engaged, informed citizens, who are willing to actively participate in upholding their self-evident and unamiable HR.
 We stand on the shoulders of those who have come before us.
 It is just another challenge in a long row of candles, on a journey where Human Rights struggles to achieve the never ending quest for human dignity, which emphases our universal commonality and connectedness.
+HR are not preserved by parchment, they are preserved by people.
 It is now our turn to bend the arc of the moral universe toward justice.

 QUESTIONS